PennyHow/PyTrx/README.md

 The <b>Line</b> class performs manual detection of lines from imagery (e.g. glacier terminus position) and georectifies lines to real-world coordinates. <br>

 <b>*Utilities.py*</b><br>
-This module contains a set of functions for plotting and interpolating data.<br>
+This module contains a set of functions for plotting and interpolating data.<br><br>

 <b>For beginners in programming, it is advised to look at the example drivers and adapt them accordingly for your own use.
-For experienced programmers... get stuck in.</b><br>
+For experienced programmers... get stuck in.</b> Feel free to contact us if you run into major problems or have constructive comments.
+We will not respond to minor troubleshooting or unconstructive comments. <br>

 <hr>
-<h3>Requirements</h3>
+<h3>Set-up and requirements</h3>

 PyTrx requires the following key Python packages in order to run: <br>